-At Hobsons Bay, 30 citizens experienced the critical thinking exercise; in SA over 300 citizens repeated that experience.
-The latter employed a slightly-abbreviated version of the original seven approaches which are considered essential for the practice of critical thinking: clarity, accuracy, precision, relevance, depth, breadth, logic.
-In SA 'precision' was deleted because of the overlap with 'accuracy'.
+At Hobsons Bay, 30 citizens experienced the critical thinking exercise; in South Australia over 300 citizens repeated that experience.
+The latter employed a slightly abbreviated version of the original seven approaches which are considered essential for the practice of critical thinking: clarity, accuracy, precision, relevance, depth, breadth, and logic.
+In South Australia, 'precision' was deleted because of the overlap with 'accuracy'.

 Here's how it worked.
-Participants in both Hobsons Bay and SA were allocated a card displaying a single approach, watched a short film on CT, worked in small groups with people who had the same approach, and together developed potential, specific questions to ask experts.
+Participants in both Hobsons Bay and South Australia were allocated a card displaying a single approach, watched a short film on critical thinking, worked in small groups with people who had the same approach, and together developed potential, specific questions to ask experts.
 Then, back in the plenary, participants shared those questions - and many questions were thoughtful and probing.

 Participants then participated in a 'speed dialogue' session with multiple experts.
-In SA, the expert speakers were drawn from a Nuclear Stakeholder Reference Group or its nominees.
+In South Australia, the expert speakers were drawn from a Nuclear Stakeholder Reference Group or its nominees.
 Speakers were instructed to speak for only a few minutes and then allow the participants to fire questions.

 Participants were in small groups of five to six and in most cases a range of approaches were represented; experts rotated through the groups and were interrogated by all participants.
-Participants were told that the combination of all six approaches needed to be used and satisfied in order to ensure that critical thinking occurs.
+Participants were told that the combination of all six approaches needed to be used and satisfied to ensure that critical thinking occurs.